Having academic content available in the native language of English Language Learners is valuable for several reasons.

 (I forgot to mention that Brainpop has Spanish versions of most, if not all, of their movies.
 Of course, you need to have a paid subscription in order to access the majority of them, but I think they’re worth the price)

-This Glossary of Commonly Used English Academic Vocabulary took an incredible amount of work to complete.
+This Glossary of Commonly Used English Academic Vocabulary took an incredible amount of work to complete (if that link doesn’t work, you can access it here).

 2Lingual is a bilingual search engine.
 You type in your search term and then choose two languages.
 Search results will show-up side-by-side in both languages.
 It could come in very handy for English Language Learners in content classes, as well as for their teachers who might be looking for materials in a second language that they could offer to their students for extra support.
 I was quite pleased with the searches I did, though I wish they had separate “tabs” for videos.
 They provide bilingual searches for Google and for Bing, plus a voice search capability.